 That same day, on behalf of our clients, Earthjustice filed a lawsuit challenging the illegal order.

-On Apr.
-19, 2019, the U.S. District Court for the District of Montana ruled that the Trump administration violated the law when it opened up America's public lands to coal leasing.
+The U.S. District Court for the District of Montana ruled on Apr.
+19, 2019, that the Trump administration violated the law when it opened up America's public lands to coal leasing.
+A new legal challenge was filed on Jul.
+20, 2020, against the administration’s findings that the federal coal-leasing program does not cause significant environmental harm, and asking the court to reinstate the moratorium on new coal leasing.

 The pause in federal coal leasing had been ordered in 2016 by former Interior Secretary Sally Jewell to allow time to review and reform the federal program to ensure protection of the climate.
 The coal leasing program determines how 570 million publicly-owned acres are leased to coal companies for exploration and mining.
 It has not been significantly updated since 1979.